SIakovlev/CarND_Term1_P2/writeup_template.md

 #### 2. Include an exploratory visualization of the dataset.

-Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data is spread across the classes
+Here is an exploratory visualisation of the data set.
+It is a bar chart showing how the data is spread across the classes.

 ![alt text][image1]

-As we can see, all datasets have similar distributions.
+As you can see, all datasets have similar distributions.

 ### Design and Test a Model Architecture